 NEWCOMER CONNECTIONS FOR SENIOR CAREGIVERS

-The Newcomer Connections for Senior Caregivers project is part of the ENRICHES Initiative.
+The Newcomer Connections for Senior Caregivers project is part of the ENRICHES Initiative, a 3 -year project which will end this October 2018.
 The aim of our collaborative is to identify, engage, and support senior caregivers in northwest Toronto who are at a high risk for social isolation due to language and cultural barriers.
 We will connect seniors to peer mentors and youth volunteers to provide information and support in the caregivers’ own languages and provide direct services both in the community and at home.

 What is the ENRICHES Initiative?

 In 2015, NYCH partnered with The Sinai Health Foundation, Reitman Centre, Canadian Mental Health Association, Alzheimer Society of Toronto, and WoodGreen Community Services, to form ENRICHES: Engagement to Reduce Isolation of Caregivers at Home and Enhancing Seniors.
 Please visit www.enriches.ca to explore the programs and trainings offered by this collaborative.

 Through this collaborative, NYCH can connect you to the services you need, from information on Alzheimer’s and mental health concerns, to unique programs across the city that support your health and well-being.

 Find out how ENRICHES can assist you, your family, your organization, and your community!
 Call Stephanie at 647-458-7201 or email email@example.com

 Do you work